When you get a product up front and pay it off over time. You can also be charged interest and fees.

 What to expect from all lenders providing consumer credit

-Lenders need to know the finance product they provide is suited to what you are trying to achieve with the loan.
+Lenders need to know the finance product they provide is suited to what you are trying to achieve with the loan, they have however discretion on how they get this information from you.

-To do this, they must ask, where relevant:
+To do this, they might ask, where relevant:

 Using this information, the lender will work out the most suitable products to meet your requirements and discuss the options available if there is a range.

-• fixed financial commitments such as accommodation costs, insurance, rates, school fees etc
+- fixed financial commitments such as accommodation costs, insurance, rates or school fees

-• regular living expenses such as utilities, transport, medical costs, child care etc
+- regular living expenses such as utilities, transport, medical costs or child care

-• any other regular or recurring outgoings that you are unwilling or unable to stop such as savings, membership fees, tithing, entertainment costs etc
+- any other regular or recurring outgoings that you are unwilling or unable to stop such as savings, membership fees, tithing or entertainment costs

-Lenders will need to verify some of the information you provide
+Lenders may need to verify some of the information you provide

-To do this, lenders will be asking for supporting documentation such as pay slips, bank statements, contracts or other reliable evidence of your income and expenses.
+To do this, lenders might ask for supporting documentation such as pay slips, bank statements, contracts or other reliable evidence of your income and expenses.

 The lender will then use this information to work out whether you can afford the loan repayments.
 The lender can only lend when your income exceeds your expenses.